Opening an existing project

 </aside>

 When you import an INP file, epanet-js checks its contents.
-If it finds sections that aren't supported, options that differ from the default settings, or features related to EPS or water quality, it will list them as issues.
+If it finds sections that aren't supported (e.g. options that differ from the default settings or water quality) it will list them as issues.

 image.png